 - Tools for Managing User Roles

-The app may have different access layers, so it may be necessary to introduce tools for managing user roles.
+The SaaS solution may have different access layers, so it may be necessary to introduce tools for managing user roles.
 In Clubhouse, for example, users may act as Listeners, Speakers, or Moderators, and the user roles are very distinct.

 Your goal at this point is to collect as much information as possible about your future customers, competitors, trends, and emerging technologies.
 Combined with information about the shortcomings of competitors’ apps, insights into users’ needs will enable you to come up with a truly unique SaaS product.
 If you’re contemplating building vertical SaaS business applications, study the developing tendencies in the industry you will be tapping into.

-At the end of the initial phase, you will create a detailed and exhaustive specification containing your app’s functional and non-functional requirements and guidelines for product development.
+At the end of the initial phase of the app development process, you will create a detailed and exhaustive technical specification containing your app’s functional and non-functional requirements and guidelines for product development.
+It may be the first step to your SaaS MVP development.

 Step #2.
 Define Revenue Channels

-How exactly do you intend to earn money with your solution?
+How exactly do you intend to earn money with your SaaS solution?
 It is essential to answer this question before you embark on a full-scale software development project.
-This is one of the crucial steps for building SaaS apps, since it will determine the structure of your app – something that can’t easily be undone, so think carefully.
+This is one of the crucial steps for building SaaS apps, since it will determine the structure of your software product – something that can’t easily be undone, so think carefully.

 The most widely spread ways to generate income include advertising, subscription, and freemium models.
 If you will be building a cloud-based marketplace, consider introducing transaction and/or selling fees.